 Pace welcomes bicycles as a healthy, green alternative.
 On every fixed- route, buses are equipped with bike racks.
 Bikes always ride free on the front-loaded bus racks.

 Bikes on Buses demonstrates how to safely get your bike on a Pace bus with visual and written instructions.

 Tips for biking on Pace Buses:

 - Each bus can carry only two bikes; racks are available on a first-come, first-serve basis.

 - You must be able to lift your bike by yourself; the driver cannot help you with your bike.

 - Load/unload from the side of the bus nearest the curb.

 - When exiting, remind the driver that you need to unload your bike.

-- Five bicycles are allowed in the priority seating area of each accessible diesel rail car and two on each equivalent Metra Electric car, and 16 on the Bike Cars.
+- Five bicycles are allowed in the priority seating area of each accessible diesel rail car, two on each equivalent Metra Electric car, and 16 on the Bike Cars.

-Amtrak offers a number of different services to transport your bike onboard.
+Amtrak offers several different services to transport your bike onboard.
 Each train has different equipment and loading procedures that dictate what service will be offered.
-The capabilities of your origin and destination station also determine how bikes are handled, so check out all the details here before you book your trip.
+The capabilities of your origin and destination station also determine how bikes are handled, so visit Amtrak’s website before you book your trip.